LuGomes/Machine-Learning/learn/coursera/NOTES.md

 - Slow if number of features is large (>10,000)
 - Some machine learning libraries might use this to implement linear regression but gradient descent is the recommended method for solving it.

+## Feature Scaling

+If a feature has a large range of values, the final fitted parameter ends up being small compared to other features.
+Small changes of the parameter mean a large change on the estimated variable, if the range of values for the feature is large.
+The contour plots for the gradient descent end up being too tall and skinny (kind of an ellipsis), narrow on one feature and wide on the other.
+The gradient descent may end bouncing back and forth before finding the minimum.
+We need to scale the features, so all features have comparable ranges of values and gradient descent converges quickly.

+Aim for about -1 to 1.

+Mean normalization
+$$x = \frac{x-\mu}{x_{max}-x_{min}}$$

+Z-score normalization
+$$x = \frac{x-\mu}{\sigma}$$

+Learning curve: Graph of cost function vs # of iterations.
+It's helpful to see if gradient descent is working perfectly, and check for convergence as well.
+We can also declare converge if cost function decreases by less than some threshold at one iteration.

+### Choosing an appropriate learning rate

+If cost function is oscillating with # of iterations, the learning rate is too large.
+With small enough learning rate, the cost function should decrease at every iteration.

+### Feature engineering & Polynomial regression

+Feature scaling is paramount here